 MERLIN

 MERLIN stands for a Machine for Evaluating roughness using low-cost instrumentation.
 The device can be used for calculating profile or calibrating response type devices.
-In Sri Lanka this device is used to calibrate the vehicle mounted bump integrator.
-The merlin was designed by Transport Research Laboratory (UK) for using developing countries.
+In Sri Lanka, this device is used to calibrate the vehicle-mounted bump integrator.
+The Merlin was designed by Transport Research Laboratory (U.K.) for using developing countries.
 Merlin advantages are,

 Robust – require so special care and handling